How a Professional Photographer Looks at a Food Photo

-These are all those things to consider and to you they are overwhelming.
-To me they are just things I do as I create.
+These are all those things to consider, and to you, they are overwhelming.
+But, to me, they are just things I do as I create.

-First and foremost don’t let them get in your way but look at then as small steps to consider.
+First and foremost, don’t let them get in your way but consider them as small steps.

 Look at the steak when you buy it and imagine what it will look like cooked.
 Shoot it raw and then compare it cooked.
-See what changed, see if you were close on your assumptions.
+See what changed.
+See if you were close to your assumptions.

 This is how you learn.
 Be loose and spontaneous as you work.
 Mistakes are great.
 Mistakes lead to better pastures.

 Wow!
 There is a lot more going on here than I imagined.
-Go back and reread what Tim says about "the story".
-I realize when I take a food photo, I hope it just looks good.
-I'm not thinking of any kind of story to tell which is why he is a professional and I'm a home cook who wants to take better photos.
+Go back and reread what Tim says about "the story."
+I realize this when I take a food photo.
+I hope it just looks good.
+I'm not thinking of any story to tell, which is why he is a professional, and I'm a home cook who wants to take better photos.

 But there is a lot to learn from his comments.
-The idea of layering, odd numbers look better than even numbers, colors, texture, time of day, audience.
+The idea of layering odd numbers looks better than even numbers, colors, texture, time of day, and audience.

 Yes, Tim is shooting this for a client and has time to work out all these ideas before taking it.
-Most of us are trying to get a good shot before the kids are screaming, "LET'S EAT".
+Most of us try to get a good shot before the kids scream, "LET'S EAT."

-I hope with practice and Tim's help, I'll be able to start noticing some of these particulars and applying them to my own food photography.
+With practice and Tim's help, I'll start noticing some of these particulars and applying them to my own food photography.

-Keep taking those food photos and let me know what you think in the comments section below.
+Keep taking those food photos, and let me know your thoughts in the comments section below.